 Our main conclusions are as follows:

 \begin{itemize}

 \item We predict a value for the GWB amplitude ($A_\textnormal{GWB}$) at a reference frequency of 1 yr$^{-1}$ in various cosmological simulations.
 For IllustrisTNG and MillenniumTNG, $A_\textnormal{GWB}$ spans $1.1 - 1.5\times 10^{-15}$ for 35-500 Mpc/$h$ boxes.
-For Simba $A_\textnormal{GWB}$ spans $1.2 - 1.5\times 10^{-15}$ for 50-100 Mpc/$h$ boxes. \item The IllustrisTNG, MillenniumTNG, and Simba fiducial simulation models all under-predict the GWB strain amplitude by a factor of $\sim 2$ and require 5.5 times more of the most massive SMBHs ($M_{BH} > 10^9 M_\odot$) to reproduce the measured strain. \item Varying the underlying AGN and stellar feedback prescriptions produces systematic differences in both the shape and normalization of the BHMF.
+For Simba $A_\textnormal{GWB}$ spans $1.2 - 1.5\times 10^{-15}$ for 50-100 Mpc/$h$ boxes. \item We find convergence in the predicted GWB amplitude for volumes larger than $\sim(35-50$ Mpc$/h)^3$.
+At $(25$ Mpc$/h)^3$ we find that cosmic variance results in a 2$\sigma$ deviation of $\sim 0.1$ dex in the predicted GWB amplitude and significant noise in the BHMF for $M_\textnormal{BH}>10^9 M_\odot$, a mass range vitally important for predictions of the amplitude. \item The IllustrisTNG, MillenniumTNG, and Simba fiducial simulation models all under-predict the GWB strain amplitude by a factor of $\sim 2$ and require 5.5 times more of the most massive SMBHs ($M_\textnormal{BH} > 10^9 M_\odot$) to reproduce the measured strain. \item Varying the underlying AGN and stellar feedback prescriptions produces systematic differences in both the shape and normalization of the BHMF.
 These differences can impact the predicted GWB strain amplitude by a factor of 2 for the Simba feedback variant simulations and up to a factor of 10 for CAMELS extreme feedback variations. \item The feedback parameters most critical to the high-mass end of the BHMF, and hence to the GWB amplitude, include, but are not limited to, the normalization of AGN feedback energy, the speed and thermal fraction of stellar winds, and the high-mass slope of the stellar initial mass function.
-These parameters regulate SMBH growth in massive galaxies and thus control the abundance of binaries that dominate the PTA frequency band. \item We find convergence in the predicted GWB amplitude for volumes larger than $\sim(35-50$ Mpc$/h)^3$.
-At $(25$ Mpc$/h)^3$ we find that cosmic variance results in a 2$\sigma$ deviation of $\sim 0.1$ dex in the predicted GWB amplitude and significant noise in the BHMF for $M_{BH}>10^9 M_\odot$, a mass range vitally important for predictions of the amplitude. \end{itemize}
+These parameters regulate SMBH growth in massive galaxies and thus control the abundance of binaries that dominate the PTA frequency band. \end{itemize}